Child safety proofing

 - Do not allow children near buckets of water or wading pools.

-- A fence and locked gates should enclose pools (the same applies to Jacuzzis).
+- A definite for child safety is a fence and locked gates that should enclose pools (the same applies to Jacuzzis).

 - Block all access to driveways and roads.